platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 2. Make changes to your project.

-   For example, you can customize Admin panel, following the official [Admin panel customization guide](https://docs.strapi.io/dev-docs/admin-panel-customization)
+   For example, you can customize the **Admin** panel, following the official [Admin panel customization guide](https://docs.strapi.io/dev-docs/admin-panel-customization).

 3. Commit your changes: